kushagarwal11ag/rock-paper-scissor/README.md

 }
 ```

-In JavaScript, learned use of break function which prevented additional code which would have performed the same function, here it is responsible for no letting function work until condition is met.
+In JavaScript, learned use of break function which prevented additional code, here it is responsible for no letting function work until condition is met.
 ```js
 function nextRoundFn() {
 	noNextRound: if (value === 0) {